 Understand the performance and limitations of the Extended Procedures.

-The Space Data Link Security (SDLS) Protocol [1] is a security protocol that implements user-selected Security Services to the data transported by the Space Data Link (SDL) protocol in space-to-ground links.
+The Space Data Link Security (SDLS) Protocol [1] is a security protocol that implements user-selected Security Services to the data transported by the Space Data Link (SDL) protocol in space-to-ground and ground-to-space links.
 The SDLS protects the Service Data Units transported by the SDL protocol and, in addition, selected SDL protocol data structures taking into account compatibility constraints with SDL and Space Link Extension services.

 The Recommended Standard for SDLS Extended Procedures [2] extends the core SDLS protocol with services for managing the security parameters of the space link.
 The purpose of SDLS Extended Procedures (EP) is to provide a standardized set of auxiliary services for managing an implementation of the SDLS protocol.
 These EP services are categorized into Key Management, Security Association (SA) Management, and SDLS Monitoring & Control.
 Further, [2] specifies service interfaces and data structures for transport of EP service messages within the Space Data Link (SDL) protocols along with a security unit status reporting mechanism.